Book review for “Frank Derrick’s Holiday of a Lifetime” by J.B. Morrison.

 In short, Frank Derrick is an enigma, but one whose very contrariness is a joy to behold, and we revel in his being such a delightful person to puzzle over.
 If you didn’t read Morrison’s first Frank Derrick novel, don’t worry – there’s just enough background information here to keep readers from feeling they missed something, and more than enough to encourage them to read it as well.
 I just flew through this novel (which is a feat for me, because of my mild dyslexia) just because I was having so much fun.
 For this, I will wholeheartedly recommend this book, but I’m afraid that I’m giving it only four and a half stars out of five, as I think I liked the first book just a tad better.

 “Frank Derrick’s Holiday of a Lifetime” by J.B.
-Morrison, published by Pan Macmillan, released June 4, 2015, is available from Amazon, Barnes & Nobel, Kobo Books (for other eReader formats), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris.
+Morrison, published by Pan Macmillan, released June 4, 2015, is available (via these affiliate links) from Amazon, Kobo Books (for other eReader formats), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris.
 I would like to sincerely thank the author for getting his publisher to send me a copy of this book for review via NetGalley.